jewelldmnt/jewelldmnt/README.md

+edit the techstack instead of icon use the name with boxes

 <h1 align="left">Hi there👋, I'm Jewell Anne, but you can just call me Ja!</h1>
 <h3 align="left">A passionate Full Stack Software Developer from the Philippines</h3>